lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/exporter/vaultcsv/help.md

 Overview
 -----
-The VaultCSVExporter is an exporter plugin which exports data from the database into a CSV format.
+The VaultCSVExporter is an exporter plugin, which exports data from the database into a CSV format.

 Data example
 -----